Warsaw Pact: Romania and Albania

 Romania and (until 1968) Albania were exceptions.
 Together with Yugoslavia, which broke with the Soviet Union before the Warsaw Pact was created, these three countries completely rejected the Soviet doctrine formulated for the Pact.
 Albania officially left the organization in 1968, in protest of its invasion of Czechoslovakia.
 Romania had its own reasons for remaining a formal member of the Warsaw Pact, such as Nicolae Ceaușescu's interest of preserving the threat of a Pact invasion so he could sell himself as a nationalist, as well as privileged access to NATO counterparts and a seat at various European forums which otherwise he would not have had (for instance, Romania and the Soviet-led remainder of the Warsaw Pact formed two distinct groups in the elaboration of the Helsinki Final Act).
 When Andrei Grechko assumed command of the Warsaw Pact, both Romania and Albania had for all practical purposes defected from the Pact.
-In the early 1960s, Grechko initiated programs meant to preempt Romanian doctrinal heresies from spreading to other Pact members.
-Romania's doctrine of territorial defense threatened the Pact's unity and cohesion.
+In the early 1960s, Grechko initiated programmes meant to preempt Romanian doctrinal heresies from spreading to other Pact members.
+Romania's doctrine of territorial defence threatened the Pact's unity and cohesion.
 No other country succeeded in escaping from the Warsaw Pact like Romania and Albania did.
 For example, the mainstays of Romania's tank forces were locally developed models.
 Soviet troops were deployed to Romania for the last time in 1963, as part of a Warsaw Pact exercise.
 After 1964, the Soviet Army was barred from returning to Romania, as the country refused to take part in joint Pact exercises.